 It is not uncommon for someone to develop allergic reactions following the administration of dermal fillers.
-Most of the dermal fillers use chemically inert or materials that are derived from your own body (like fat), but you might still be allergic to the constituents of the filler material.
+Most dermal fillers use chemically inert materials that are derived from your own body (like fat), but you might still be allergic to the constituents of the filler material.

 The signs of allergy may include: